-The purpose of this document is to describe the clinical coverage criteria that Mass General Brigham Health Plan utilizes to determine medical appropriateness for assisted reproductive services including infertility services.
+The purpose of this document is to describe the clinical coverage criteria that Mass General Brigham Health Plan utilizes to determine medical appropriateness for assisted reproductive services for those diagnosed with infertility.
 This document does not address the coverage or criteria for the treatment of the underlying medical condition causing the infertility.